Is the College open?

 The CPL audit will be postponed until further notice.
 In this current climate, we do not wish to place undue stress on RECEs.
 If you have already sent in your documents, or wish to send them in, they will be processed.
 For those who have not sent in documents, there is no need to do anything further at this time.

-With my workplace closed, I'm worried about paying my upcoming renewal fee.
+I'm worried about paying my upcoming renewal fee.
 Can I defer my membership payment?

 We know this is a difficult situation for you.
 We'll be sending out communications to members within the renewal notice.